themiscadiz/Assignment1/README.md

 ### Prerequisites

 To be able to open and this website in your computer you need:
-1. to have a trminal or Command line.
+1. to have a terminal or Command line.
 2. Have a browser.

-If you are going to make changes in the code, you need a text editor.

 <!-- any installation needs should be defined -->
 ### Installation